6 High Fiber Crockpot Recipes Dietitians Love

 Courtesy of Being Nutritious

-Traditionally, Cincinnati chili may not be the healthiest meal, but this recipe keeps the flavor while really bumping up the fiber.
+This recipe features all the flavor of traditional Cincinnati chili, but also bumps up the fiber.
 Cincinnati chilis have a sweeter side using spices like cinnamon, cumin, allspice, and clove.
-This version has over 13 grams of fiber per serving from carrots, mushrooms, onions, lentils, and whole-wheat spaghetti noodles.
+This version has more than 13 grams of fiber per serving from carrots, mushrooms, onions, lentils, and whole-wheat spaghetti.

 Try the recipe from Being Nutritious.